 Cytogenetics Certification and Education Programs

 Cytogenetic technologists help diagnose genetic disorders.
 Read on to learn more about the education and training paths that can prepare you for licensing and certification.
-Schools offering Allied Health degrees can also be found in these popular choices.
+Schools offering Clinical Laboratory Science degrees can also be found in these popular choices.

 What Training Do I Need for a Career in Cytogenetics?